CVN-78 Gerald Ford

 The lead ship of the CVN-21 class, designated CVN-78, is intended to eventually replace the USS Enterprise.
 Most of the recently retired aircraft carriers bore the names of famous warships [Constellation, Ranger] or battles [Saratoga, Lexington].
 Some older aircraft carrier names have been applied to amphibious assault ships: Kearsarge, Bonhomme Richard, Essex, Wasp.

 In 2006 the Congress directed that CVN-78, a nuclear powered aircraft carrier of the Navy, shall be named the USS Gerald Ford.
 In the 2006 Defense Authorization Bill, Congress made the following findings.
-Gerald R. Ford served his country with honor and distinction for the past 64 years, and continues to serve.
+Gerald R. Ford served his country with honor and distinction for the past 64 years, and continued to serve.
 Gerald R. Ford joined the United States Naval Reserve in 1942 and served valiantly at sea on the USS Monterey (CVL-26) during World War II, taking part in major operations in the Pacific, including at Makin Island, Kwajalein, Truk, Saipan, and the Philippine Sea.
 The USS Monterey earned 10 battle stars, awarded for participation in battle, while Gerald R. Ford served on the vessel.

 Born in Omaha, Nebraska, in 1913, he grew up in Grand Rapids, Michigan.
 He starred on the University of Michigan football team, then went to Yale, where he served as assistant coach while earning his law degree.
 During World War II he attained the rank of lieutenant commander in the Navy.
 After the war he returned to Grand Rapids, where he began the practice of law, and entered Republican politics.
 A few weeks before his election to Congress in 1948, he married Elizabeth Bloomer.
 They had four children: Michael, John, Steven, and Susan.